neul-labs/rpytest/README.md

 ## How it works

-1. **One-time warm-up** – the first invocation spawns a long-lived Python daemon that imports pytest, plugins, and your application.
+1. **One-time warm-up** – the first `rpytest` invocation on a host spawns a long-lived Python daemon.
+New repositories register their own execution context inside that process the first time they connect.
-2. **Inventory creation** – the daemon collects the suite once, storing identifiers, markers, file locations, and recent timings.
+2. **Inventory creation** – within each context, the daemon collects the suite once, storing identifiers, markers, file locations, and recent timings.
 3. **Rust-side filtering** – the CLI consumes the inventory to process flags like `-k`, `-m`, `--maxfail`, or explicit node IDs without waking Python.
 4. **Warm worker pool** – the daemon maintains worker interpreters ready to run tests, drastically cutting process spawn and import time.
 5. **Result streaming & caching** – results stream back to Rust immediately for reporting, aggregation, XML/JUnit generation, and durability.